SiLab-Bonn/pyBAR/host/README.txt

 - readout of full FE data including timestamps, storing of the compressed data to HDF5 file
 - ultra fast raw data analysis and validity checking
 - rapid development of new scan algorithms

+Build with:
+    python setup.py build_ext

+Install with:
+    For users: python setup.py install
+    For developers: python setup.py develop

+Usage:
+    Please check the examples in the examples folder.